fmmarcelo/fiscalizacao-lastfm/README.md

 ![Picture of a shiba inu wearing a cap with the message "Fiscalização Last.fm" embroidered in it.](/doge.png)

-CLI for listing a user's top albums, artists or tracks of a given period.
+CLI for listing a user's top albums, artists or tracks of a given period from Last.fm.
 It uses webscrapping so login is not needed.

 ## Installation